jvoros/patientassignmenttool/README.md

 ### CSS

 The CSS is just [Pico CSS v2](https://v2.picocss.com/).
 A very lightweight, nearly classless framework.
 Simple.
 Easy.
 Only made a few small modifications.

+The `public` folder includes some SVG files that were necessary where the CSS used `background-image` to place icons in the timeline.
+They couldn't be added by EJS and are linked by URL.

 ### JS